Algebraic structures in group-theoretical fusion categories: Introduction

-Towards our goal of constructing nice Morita equivalence class representatives of algebras in group-theoretical fusion categories, we start in a more general setting and consider the `free' functor from a monoidal category $\C$ to a category of bimodules in $\C$, and impose on this functor further structure (see Definition~\ref{def:monfunc}).
+Towards our goal of constructing nice Morita equivalence class representatives of algebras in group-theoretical fusion categories, we start by considering in a more general setting the free functor $\Phi$ from a fusion category $\C$ to a category of bimodules in $\C$, and endow this functor with further structure (see Definition~\ref{def:monfunc}).